pvini07BR/virus-havoc/README.md

 Before, I was making the game private to make it sort of a "surprise" for everyone, but that idea was wrong from the start.

 By the way, I intend to make the game free and open source.
 I made this decision to make the game accessible and to be able to contribute together with the community.
-Unfortunately the source code for this game is not available right now, as the prototype version that was uploaded is actually outdated, and not sort of "in sync" with the actual source code, because some code has been changed in the original source code and it's not finished yet.
-But of course, I intend to make the game open source eventually, and it also depends on the demand this game gets.
+And you're already here!
+You can also visit the itch.io page of the game here: https://pvini-games.itch.io/virus-havoc

 About the music used in this game: ALL THE MUSIC ARE ORIGINAL AND MADE FOR THIS GAME.
 These are not songs taken from sites like YouTube, Soundcloud or these copyright-free sites that offers these songs.
 THE MUSIC OF THIS GAME DOES NOT EXIST ANYWHERE EXCEPT ON THIS GAME.
 They were made by a friend of mine called "²He", or "Helium".
 I also prototyped songs, but he did all the work for me.